 For me, the OMA is a actively lived philosophical concept that resonates with my own view of living together, art, culture, openness, curiosity, exchange, mutual understanding and critical confrontation.
 The Improv Project courses are not only music courses, for example, rather, they help us to develop an holistic understanding of our own very individual “musical and human” being, with its fears and strenghths, and ways in and out of crises.
 Musical development is not possible in this approach without at the same time developing one’s own self.
 For me, the need for a deep self-understanding is essential for all learning and all positive developments within a human society.

-is a one-year volunteer at OMA e.V. in the area of culture and education.
-Her goal is to get to know the different sides of cultural management and to be a supporting member of the OMA-team’s various activities.
-Her main responsibilites for YSW20 include preparing and realizing the festival, especially through assisting the participants and artists.
+was a volunteer at OMA e.V. in 2019-20 in the area of culture and education.
+Her goal was to get to know the different sides of cultural management and to be a supporting member of the OMA-team’s various activities.
+Her main responsibilites for YSW20 included preparing and realizing the festival, especially through assisting the participants and artists.

 Who am I?
 Catcher of word framents.
 Pencil sharpener.
 Idea souffleuse.
 Twister of glue stick caps.
 Cleaner of paint brushes.
 Book binding fairy.
 Children’s newspaper maker.
 Handicrafts lady.
 Radio report editor.
 Art – and culture workshop manager.
 Fighter for participation.
 Project brainstormer.
 Source of inspiration.
 Materials procurer.
 Treasurer of Gummibears.
 That’s who I am, and much more, too.
 Hail to daily multitasking!